Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 Linking a service to a host is still possible with the 'host' attribute in a service object in Icinga 2.

-### Service Hostgroup to Hosts Trick

-A common pattern in Icinga 1.x is to add services to hostgroups.
-When a host is added as hostgroup member, it will automatically collect all services linked to that hostgroup.
-Inheriting services from a parent hostgroup to a member hostgroup does not work.

-    define hostgroup {
-        hostgroup_name      testhg
-    }
-    define service {
-        service_description testservice
-        hostgroup_name      testhg
-    }
-    define host {
-        host_name           testhost
-        hostgroups          testhg
-    }

-Since it's possible to define services inline in a host template object and inherit them to actual host objects in Icinga 2 the preferred method works
-like: Create a host template (acting as "hostgroup" relation) and define all services (either inline, or reference a service template).
-Then let all hosts inherit from that host template, collecting all service relations.

-    template Host "testhg" {
-        services["testservice"] = {
-            ...
-        }
-    }

-    object Host "testhost" inherits "testhg" {
-        ...
-    }

-Hostgroups in Icinga 2 are only used for grouping the views but must not be used for host service relation building.

-> **Note**
->
-> It's also possible to modify attributes in the host's service array inherited
-> from the host template.
-E.g. macros.

 ## Users

 Contacts have been renamed to Users (same for groups).
 A user does not only provide attributes and macros used for notifications, but is also used for authorization checks.

 In Icinga 2 notification commands are not directly associated with users.
-Instead the notification command is specified in `Notification` objects.
+Instead the notification command is specified using `Notification` objects.

 The `StatusDataWriter`, `IdoMySqlConnection` and `LivestatusListener` types will provide the contact and contactgroups attributes for services for compatibility